 The more he practiced OCR, the more he felt that there was a missing link.
 OCR has its root in the Military as it was the soldier’s training regimen.
 But none of the existing races truly paid tribute to the actual war heroes, battlefields and history.
 He always wanted to do something that would contribute to a better future but by keeping the memories of what shaped today’s world alive.

 So War-Race was born!
-Each race takes place on the exact same location and in exactly the same condition as a specific battle of both World Wars.
+Each race takes place on the exact same location and in the same period as a specific battle of both World Wars.
 By racing on the once bruised ground on which all these heroes made the ultimate sacrifice, sport and culture collide or better said combine.
-By being in the same conditions (exact dates of the battle), sport and commemoration merge to pay tribute.
+By performing in the same period (exact dates of the battle), sport and commemoration merge to pay tribute.

 The passion for obstacle course racing and the personal war experience SPARKED the idea for War-Race!